 Students enrolled in the The Adult Degree Completion Program (ADCP) or the online Adult Liberal Studies (ALS) Degree Program may be considered for most types of institutional and federal need-based financial aid funds if they are enrolled at least half time (6 credits) in either one 8-week session, or over two consecutive 8-week sessions.
 The “semester” for ADP students is considered to be two 8-week sessions (or 16 weeks), during which at least 6 credits (or more) are attempted.
 Enrollment for at least 6 credits must be documented before financial aid eligibility can be established.

 Students who wish to apply for financial aid are required to file a Free Application for Federal Student Aid (FAFSA) and the Gallaudet Institutional Financial Aid Application (IFAA).
-Refer to Application Instructions for additional information.
-Students also should complete a Student Loan Request Form if requesting a Direct Stafford Loan (and if enrolled at least half-time).
+Refer to "Applying for Aid" for additional information.

 ADP students’ financial aid review will be based on the results of the FAFSA and other applications, and will consider the applicable costs for tuition, fees, and books/supplies.* Financial aid awarded will be disbursed directly to students’ university accounts as a credit to charges, and may be refunded to students if funds are greater than account charges.
 In the case of Stafford Loans, the disbursement(s) will be made after the drop deadline for students enrolled half-time (6 credits) for one 8-week session, or after the student has begun the second of two consecutive 8-week sessions.